Retirement Plans for the Small Business Owner and Their Employees

 *May reduce the 3% limit to a lower percentage but in any event not lower than 1%.
 May not lower the 3% limit for more than two calendar years out of the 5-year period ending with the calendar year the reduction is effective.

-Additionally, contribution limits are higher for Simple IRA’s with employees able to contribute $12,500 annually plus an additional $3,000 for those over the age of 50.
+Additionally, contribution limits are higher for Simple IRA’s, with employees able to contribute $12,5004,000 annually plus an additional $3,000 for those over the age of 50.
 This type of plan is ideal for small businesses looking to offer a retirement plan that acts not just as a saving mechanism but as a true employee benefit.

 The 401k is the marquee retirement plan for small and large businesses alike.
-This plan is used by one person businesses all the way up to multinational organizations.
-Contribution limits are significantly higher with employees able to contribute $18,500 annually plus an additional $6,000 for those over age 50.
+This plan is used by one-person businesses all the way up to multinational organizations.
+Contribution limits are significantly higher, with employees able to contribute $18,50020,500 annually plus an additional $6,0500 for those over age 50.
 Although employers are not required to, they can offer a match or a fixed contribution.
-Additionally, 401k’s have the flexibility of adding a profit sharing component where employers could, on a year by year basis, decide if they want to make a profit sharing contribution to their employees’ accounts.
+Additionally, 401k’s have the flexibility of adding a profit-sharing component where employers could, on a year-by-year basis, decide if they want to make a profit-sharing contribution to their employees’ accounts.

 This commentary on this website reflects the personal opinions, viewpoints and analyses of the Financial Strategies Group, Inc employees providing such comments, and should not be regarded as a description of advisory services provided by Financial Strategies Group, Inc or performance returns of any Financial Strategies Group, Inc Investments client.
 The views reflected in the commentary are subject to change at any time without notice.
 Nothing on this website constitutes investment advice, performance data or any recommendation that any particular security, portfolio of securities, transaction or investment strategy is suitable for any specific person.
 Any mention of a particular security and related performance data is not a recommendation to buy or sell that security.
 Financial Strategies Group, Inc manages its clients’ accounts using a variety of investment techniques and strategies, which are not necessarily discussed in the commentary.
 Investments in securities involve the risk of loss.
 Past performance is no guarantee of future results.